kelvintseck/FINA4380-Project/README.md

 -----------------------------------------------------------------------------

 ### DCC-GARCH.ipynb
-- No in use due to poor performance
+- Not in use due to fail in removing correlations between residuals